-Vested Tier 1 employees may retire with full benefits at age 60 or after 25 years of service.
-Vested Tier 2 employees may retire after completing at least 10 years of service at the age of 62.
+Substantially all employees of the Consortium are members of the Teachers' Retirement System.
+Membership is mandatory for covered or eligible employees of the Consortium.
+Benefits vest after 10 years of creditable service.
+Vested employees may retire with full benefits at age 60 or after 25 years of service.
 Retirement benefits are calculated by two methods with the retiree receiving payment under the method which yields the highest monthly benefit.
 The methods are (1) Minimum Guaranteed, or (2) Formula, of which the Formula method usually produces the highest monthly benefit.
-Under this method Tier 1 retirees are allowed 2.0125% of their average final salary (best three of the last ten years) for each year of service, whereas Tier 2 retirees are allowed 1.65% of their average final salary (best five of the last ten years) for each year of service with a benefit cap of 80% of the average final salary.
+Under this method retirees are allowed 2.0125% of their average final salary (best three of the last ten years) for each year of service.
 Retirees may also elect to receive a reduced retirement allowance (Special Privileges at Retirement) in order to provide an allowance to a designated beneficiary after the member's death.
 Disability retirement benefits are calculated in the same manner.
 Pre-retirement death benefits in the amount of the annual salary for the fiscal year preceding death are provided to plan members.